 But it's clear shareholders, understandably, remain alarmed.
 The wave of selling left DSW shares at levels unseen since January 2012.

 Wall Street appears to think it will take a fairy godmother to turn this shoe story around.

 Fossil's stock took a beating Tuesday, making it the second-worst performer on the S&P 500 (SPX) and Nasdaq (COMP), after the company reported weak revenue and cut back its sales outlook for the current quarter.

 Fossil (FOSL) reported third-quarter sales of $684.2 million, falling short of the $713.1 million analysts had expected.
 Earnings fared better.
 Fossil beat earnings-per-share forecasts by 9 cents.
-But Europe, once again, reared its ugly head and took a big bite out of the company's sales.
+But Europe, once again, reared its ugly head MORECatherine Tymkiw - Nov 6, 2012 12:30 PM ET

 Not a member yet?Sign up now for a free account

 |Why NASA is turning to Elon Musk|

 |Apple says iOS 8 will shield your data from police|

 |Americans aren't eating Wheaties...or other cereals.|